alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 		WebCallbackManager.setUrlBlockHandler(new CustomUrlBlockHandler());

+* Flow control exception handle by using `@SentinelResource`

-2. When a custom resource is blocked by Sentinel, the default logic is throw BlockException.
+When a custom resource is blocked by Sentinel, the default logic is throw BlockException.

     If you want to customize your flow control logic, implement interface `SentinelExceptionHandler`, set @SentinelResource's blockHandler() and blockHandlerClass().
 See the code below: